newhavenrb/conferences/10_Deploy_Scale_and_Sleep_at_Night_with_JRuby.md

 tomcat or jetty can run war files

 Inversion of control
-  Container is run and deploy applicationt to it
+  Container is run and deploy applications to it
   We can hot deploy without bringing down server!
-  Can deploy multiple applications into a single server which allows speration of conerns by small components
+  Can deploy multiple applications into a single server which allows separation of concerns by small components

 Pros
   War files are very portable!
   War files can be encrypted
-  Deployment process is quickier because there is no need for bundle install War files are very consistent
+  Deployment process is quicker because there is no need for bundle install War files are very consistent

 Cons